Try our AWARD WINNING rubs & sauces now!

 Grilling or roasting Brussels sprouts is a fantastic way to enhance their flavor.
 They come out with a gorgeous bit of char, but they still retain their crunch.
 My secret to cooking the best Brussels sprouts?
 Grilling them in foil with bacon!
 Everything is better with bacon, in my opinion, and the bacon adds in some much-needed fat to the mix (remember fat = flavor).
 I like to eat a bite of grilled Brussels sprout with a chopped piece of bacon for the ultimate veggie flavor blast experience.

-If you like a crunchier sprout and crispy bacon, poke a few holes in your foil pouch.
+If you like a crunchier sprout and crispy bacon, then poke a few holes in your foil pouch.
 This lets the moisture and steam from the Brussels sprouts drip away or evaporate instead of pooling in the pouch.
-If you like your sprouts and bacon soft, completely seal the foil pouch and skip the step for poking holes in the foil.
+If you like your sprouts and bacon soft, then completely seal the foil pouch and skip the step for poking holes in the foil.

 How to Grill Brussels Sprouts